angular/material/docs/guides/CONTRIBUTING.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 It is important to note that we use the git commit messages to **generate** the Angular Material [Changelog](https://github.com/angular/material/blob/master/CHANGELOG.md) document.

-> A detailed explanation of guidelines and conventions can be found in this [document][commit-message-format]
+> A detailed explanation of guidelines and conventions can be found in this [document](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#)

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special